Find out more information about the COVID-19 vaccination program.

-Yes, the COVID-19 vaccination is free for everyone living in Australia regardless of their medicare or visa status.
+Yes, the COVID-19 vaccination is free for everyone living in Australia regardless of their Medicare or visa status.

-You can also access the Disability Liaison Officer (DLO) program that aims to help people with disability access:
+You can access the Disability Liaison Officer (DLO) program that aims to help people with disability access:

 You will be offered a suitable vaccine at the time of booking.

 Further information and recommendations on COVID-19 vaccines and doses can be found on ATAGIs webpage.